CERT-Polska/ursadb/docs/syntax.md

 ## Compact
 Force database compacting.

-In order to force compacting of all datasets into a single one:
+To force compacting of all datasets into a single one:
 ```
 compact all;
 ```

-In order to force smart compact (database will decide which datasets do need compacting, if any):
+You can also let the database decide if it needs compacting or not (recommended option):
 ```
 compact smart;
 ```

 These commands will never create a dataset with more than `merge_max_files` files, and will never compact more than `merge_max_datasets` at once.
-To ensure that the database is in a true minimal state, you may need to run compact command multiple times.
+To ensure that the database is in a true minimal state, you may need to run the compact command multiple times.

 ### Response format